glciampaglia/knowledge_linker/docs/log.markdown

 connected components, which is implemented in C++, so I am gonna use that directly.
 Also, wrote a script for dumping to disk the adjacency matrix of the SCC graph -- the *condensation*, though I do not like the term and will probably stop using it.
-Launched it with an ETA of 30' (thanks to the `progressbar` package!).
-In the meanwhile, the `graph-tool`-based script that I relaunched yesterday night is still halfway through.
+Launched it with an ETA of 30' (estimate thanks to the `progressbar` package!).
+In the meanwhile, the graph-tool script (the one for the SCC graph) that I relaunched yesterday night is still halfway through.
 Funny how `graph_tool`, which is a super-optimized package, incurs in these silly bottlenecks.
 The classic problem with one-man projects is that if you don't fit in the workflow of the creator then the software becomes almost useless.

 ### Fri Jun 28 21:03:43 EDT 2013

 Last day before my Summer break.
-Plotted the distribution of between in/out-degree and within component degree of the graph of the strongly connected components, as well as the standard in/out-degree distribution of the original graph.
+Plotted various quantities related to node degree for both the original and the SCC graph.
 Let's start with the original graph.

+For the original graph, I plotted the in- and out-degree distribution.
 The out-degree looks Poisson with average equal to ten (10) neighbors.
-This make all in all sense, considered that the number of attributes of each infobox does not vary dramatically, and that the depth of the DBpedia ontology is not huge.
-The CDF of the in-degree, instead, seem to scale down straight for almost seven orders of magnitude with a slope of -1, which would correspond to a power-law exponent of -2 -- if it is actually a power-law at all, of course.
+This make all in all sense, considered that the number of attributes of each infobox does not vary dramatically, and that the depth of the DBpedia ontology, which is an upper bound to the number of additional outgoing links added by the closure of the *is-a* graph, is not huge.
+The CDF of the in-degree, instead, seems to scale for almost seven orders of magnitude with a slope of -1, which would correspond to a power-law exponent of -2 -- if it is actually a power-law at all, of course.
 This is interesting but sounds not terribly surprising if one considers that the is-a graph is already closed.
 But still, even adding the mapping-based properties the scaling looks fairly straight, so both I and Sandro were intrigued by it.

-When we look at the SCCs, things change quite a bit.
-I looked at three
-quantities: the first two are the total between-component in- and out-degree, that is, the count of all edges spanning different components, and the within-component degree, that is, the count of all edges that connect nodes within the same component.
+For the SCC graph, I plotted three quantities: the first two are the total between-component in- and out-degree, that is, the count of all edges spanning different components, and the within-component degree, that is, the count of all edges that connect nodes within the same component.
+Compared with the previous plots, things change quite a bit.
 The latter quantity is bounded below by the size of the component itself, since you need at least N edges to close a cycle among N nodes, and is the same if one counts the incoming or outgoing edges, therefore I call it simply "degree".
 The result is that, while the between-component in-degree doesn't change much, the between-component out-degree increases in what looks like a multi-modal distribution up to roughly k = 10^4, plus a single observation at roughly 10^6, that is, a "monster" component with something roughly like 1M out edges to other components.
 The within-component in-degree scales somewhat similarly to the out-degree, again with a single data point at roughly 900K within component edges.
 On the other side of the range, there are also other interesting things going on at the head of the distribution, but anyway the first question was obviously to see if these three outliers, one per distribution, actually corresponded to the same component.
 I made a scatter plot in which all the three quantities are related, using the between component degrees as x/y coordinates, and the within component degree as the size of the points, and the plot confirmed this intuition!

 So we have a big component (which nonetheless amounts to just a 3% of the total number of nodes), that works as a big exchange node.
 A very small bowtie, it